postmodern/test/README.md

 ==========

 1. Create an appropriately named directory.
-2. Add a build file (Makefiles preferred) if language is compiled.
+2. Add a build file (Makefile or other build file) if language is compiled.
-3. Add a program or file named test.
-If it can write to stdout, it must print the "test".
-May also contain other common boilerplate code.
+3. Add a file named test with appropriate file extension.
+   * If the program can write to stdout, it must print "test" to stdout.
+   * May also contain other common boilerplate code.
+   * If the file is interpreted, it should begin with a `#!/usr/bin/env ...` and be executable (`chmod +x`).